-An ACM Distinguished Speaker, Senior Member, and Distinguished Member, Gilbert is an expert on issues relating to diversity and e-voting and is available for speaking opportunities at universities and corporations.
+An ACM Senior Member, and Distinguished Member, Gilbert is an expert on issues relating to diversity and e-voting.
 He is past chair of the Coalition to Diversify Computing, a joint organization of ACM, the Computing Research Association (CRA), and the IEEE Computer Society (IEEE-CS).
 He was a keynote speaker at SIGCSE 2013, part of a panel on "Changing the Face of Computing."
 A member of USACM, (ACM's US Public Policy Council), Gilbert received a Presidential Award for Excellence in Science, Engineering and Mathematics Mentoring from President Barack Obama in 2011, and the FCC Chairman's Award for Advancement in Accessibility in 2013.

 He is a Fellow of the American Association for the Advancement Science (AAAS), a National Associate of the National Research Council of the National Academies, and a Senior Member of IEEE-CS.
 In 2009, ne was named one of the 50 most important African-Americans in Technology by eAccess Corp.
 In 2013, he was named a Top Ten Tech Innovator by The Chronicle of Higher Education.
 He was also named a national role model by Minority Access Inc.

 How did your passion for science fiction movies inspire your interest in computer science?